 There was something special about my recent trip to Reykjavik, Iceland that I can’t say I have ever experienced before.
-Not just the bewitching mountains and the dramatic volcanic landscape, nor this being my first trip abroad with my beautiful girlfriend; it was because this was my first research trip.
+Not just the bewitching mountains and the dramatic volcanic landscape, it was because this was my first research trip.
 Rarely have I had the opportunity to look behind the media’s idealistic views or take a city any more seriously than the cover designed to be a venus-fly-trap for the tourist scene.

 I set off with a task of exploring the true meaning of the Icelandic culture… and to identify indicators of how the future of the enterprising landscape may look like for Iceland in the year 2030.
 My trip, a combination of observation, meetings with locals and interviews with experts within the city – My only regret is not having the time to talk to more people outside of the capital – to get a wider perspective of Icelandic views.